 I shut down when I hear someone announce that everything before their product was bad because it mixed presentation and content, and now with their solution, presentation and content will be completely separate.

 Sometimes one technology really does make a cleaner separation of presentation and content.
 But at best the separation is relative.
 LaTeX separates presentation and content more than Word, though not as much as well-written HTML and CSS, maybe.
 But presentation and content cannot be entirely separated.
-Nor is their unanimous agreement on what exactly the dividing line is between the two.
+Nor is there unanimous agreement on what exactly the dividing line is between the two.

 Many people don’t want to separate their presentation and content.
 They don’t understand why this would be desirable, and they’ll fight against anything designed to encourage separation.
 Maybe they need to learn the advantages, or maybe they’re just doing the best they can to get their job done and they can’t be bothered with long term advantages that may not materialize.